GoogleCloudPlatform/cloud-data-quality/README.md

 **Note:** This project is currently in beta status and may still change in breaking ways.

-## License

-CloudDQ is licensed under the Apache License version 2.0.
-This is not an official Google product.

 ## Contributions

 We welcome all community contributions, whether by opening Github Issues, updating documentations, or updating the code directly.
 Please consult the [contribution guide](CONTRIBUTING.md) and [development guide](./README.md#Development) for details on how to contribute.